Keenan-Faure/Shopify-Integrator/README.md

 application called `ngrok` to do this for us.

-The `install.sh` script installs ngrok for you, however, to create the webhook url that is used when creating orders you can just retrieve it in the dashboard of the application.
+The `install.sh` script installs ngrok for you, however, to create the webhook url that is used when creating orders you can just retrieve it in the settings page of the application on the front-end or over the API.

+Please see the small guide below on how to setup the webhook URL on Shopify.

+_note that this assumes that you have a shopify store with a valid ngrok authToken_

+- [Guide on how to link Ngrok with your Shopify webhook] (https://ngrok.com/docs/integrations/shopify/webhooks/)

+**Note that your ngrok domain name can be found on the logs of the docker container.
+Also the ngrok domain changes each time when using a free ngrok account plan**

 ## How to run the project